How To Choose The Right Filter For Your Water Quality & Budget

 As a functional medicine practitioner, I frequently get asked about how to clean up water sources at home.
 Here's my advice on how to do so quickly and effectively, based on your needs and budget:

 First things first, know what's in your water:

 Water quality varies depending on where you live, so it's important to know what's in your particular water system.
 Every year your local water utility sends you a water quality report.
 Most of us just throw it out, thinking it's junk mail or not useful, but it is!
 If you don't have yours, you can get them online or by calling your local water utility.

 Your Consumer Confidence Report (CCR), also known as a water-quality report, compares your water's contaminant levels to the EPA's standards.

 This report tells you about the water in your municipality, about what's coming out of your particular tap.
 Depending on your home or apartments pipes, it's also important to run your own water test as well.
 Your state or local health department might offer free test kits, or you can find water test kits online or at home improvement stores like Lowe's or Home Depot.

-There are four main categories: carbon filters, reverse osmosis, UV, and distillation.
-Let's break down the pros and cons of each.
+There are four main categories: carbon filters (which come in a few different forms), reverse osmosis, UV, and distillation.
+Let's break down the pros and cons of each:

 Carbon filters remove fewer contaminants than reverse osmosis filters, but they are cheaper.
 These include a faucet water filter, a pitcher water filter, an under-sink water filter, and a countertop water filter.

-What they remove: lead, PCBs, pesticides and herbicides, chlorine, gasoline and dry-cleaning by-products, radon, small amount of pharmaceutical drugs, and some bacteria and parasites.
+Lead, PCBs, pesticides and herbicides, chlorine, gasoline and dry-cleaning by-products, radon, small amount of pharmaceutical drugs, and some bacteria and parasites.

 There are several ways you use carbon filters.
 Let's briefly go over the strengths and weaknesses of each.